Menu

-Our team is dedicated to making the process as smooth as possible for you.
-We handle the complexities of your tax situation so you can focus on what you do best—driving and earning.
-You can rest easy knowing your taxes are in expert hands!
+Our goal is to make tax season smooth and stress-free.
+We handle the complexities of your tax situation so you can focus on driving and earning.
+With our expert support, your rideshare taxes are in trusted hands.

-As an Uber or rideshare driver in Canada, you’re considered self-employed, which means you must report your Uber income and expenses on your annual tax return.
-The Canada Revenue Agency (CRA) classifies your Uber earnings as business income, making them subject to both income tax and GST/HST once your annual income exceeds $30,000.
+As an Uber or rideshare driver in Canada, you’re classified as self-employed.
+This means your Uber earnings are considered business income and are subject to both income tax and GST/HST once your annual income exceeds $30,000.

-Every fare, tip, bonus, and incentive you earn must be included in your taxable income.
-To maximize your deductions and stay compliant with CRA, it’s essential to maintain accurate bookkeeping and digital records of your business expenses.
-Common deductible expenses include:
+Every fare, tip, bonus, and incentive must be reported on your tax return.
+To maximize deductions and remain CRA-compliant, it’s crucial to keep detailed records of your expenses.
+Common deductible rideshare expenses include:

-Fuel and maintenance: Track all fuel purchases, oil changes, car washes, and maintenance costs related to your Uber business.
+Fuel and maintenance: Keep track of fuel, oil changes, car washes, and maintenance costs.

 Insurance: Deduct the portion of your vehicle insurance used for business purposes.

-Other business expenses: Include items like your cell phone plan, accounting or online tax filing fees, car accessories used for rideshare work, and parking or toll fees.
+Other business expenses: Include your cell phone plan, accounting or online tax filing fees, parking, tolls, and rideshare-specific accessories.

-Keeping detailed records ensures you’re claiming every eligible deduction while avoiding issues during a CRA audit.
-If managing this feels overwhelming, our Uber driver tax accountants can handle your bookkeeping and tax filing online, saving you time and stress.
+Accurate bookkeeping ensures you claim all eligible deductions and avoid CRA issues.
+If managing taxes feels overwhelming, our Uber driver tax accountants online can handle everything, saving you time and stress.

-As an Uber or rideshare driver in Canada, you must file a personal income tax return (T1) and report your business income and expenses using Form T2125 – Statement of Business or Professional Activities.
-This form helps you calculate your net self-employment income by subtracting all eligible business expenses from your total Uber earnings.
+In Canada, Uber and rideshare drivers must file a personal income tax return (T1) and report business income using Form T2125 – Statement of Business or Professional Activities.
+This form calculates net self-employment income by deducting eligible expenses from your total Uber earnings.

-Our experienced tax accountants for Uber drivers make the process simple and stress-free.
-We’ll help you accurately complete your T2125 tax return, ensure your mileage and expense records meet CRA standards, and identify every deduction available to you.
-Whether you prefer virtual tax filing or in-person support, we make sure your Uber driver tax return in Canada is filed correctly and on time.
+Our experienced tax accountants for Uber drivers make filing simple.
+We ensure your mileage and expense records meet CRA standards and identify every deduction available to you.
+Whether you prefer virtual tax filing or in-person support, we guarantee your Uber driver tax return in Canada is filed accurately and on time.

 As an Uber driver, you’re required to register for GST/HST from day one, regardless of your income.
 You’ll need to charge GST/HST on your fares and remit the collected taxes to the CRA.